 A credit card and email address is required; all transactions are handled securely via STRIPE and HTTPS Secure Socket Layers (SSL) protocols.
 Your credit card information is never retained by us.
 The only information we keep on our servers is your email address and username (you may use your email address as your username if you wish).
 Your email address will never be shared with third parties – we take security and privacy very seriously.
 This site will always be absolutely commercial-free.

 No passwords are retained by us.
 If you forget your password, simply reset it (a link will be sent to your email address).
 As part of our site access process, cookies (small bits of data) will be stored on your device.
 You may delete these cookies after site access if you wish; they will be re-established if you log in subsequently.

 About Mk2 Restoration

-This site illustrates the restoration of a 1961 Jaguar Mk2 (or Mark II), one of the classic Jaguar saloon cars built between 1959 and 1967 with a 2.4 liter engine, with over 500 pages and 2750 images.
-This is the most comprehensive coverage of the Mk2 available anywhere.
+This is the most comprehensive Jaguar restoration coverage available anywhere — over 500 pages and 2,750 images — based on a 1961 Jaguar Mk2 (or Mark II), one of the classic Jaguar saloon cars built between 1959 and 1967 with a 2.4 liter engine.

 Disassembly loosely follows Lin Rose’s outstanding ValveChatter blog.
 Rather than simply repeat what Lin has already clearly presented about the Jaguar Mk2, we highlight new material, additional details, or vehicle differences.